 Navigate through the pins by using the control icons around them:

-- Back: Goes back to the previous pin or pins.
-If there are pins with auto connections, "back" takes the workflow to the last pin that does not have an auto type of connection coming out of it.
+• Back: Goes back to the previous pin or pins.
+If there are pins with auto connections, then Back takes the workflow to the last pin that does not have an auto type of connection coming out of it.

 Note: The Done button may be substituted by another word or phrase if the workflow creator defines a custom label for the relevant connection.